ryim/Slurm-toolkit/README.md

 + slurmtk check
 + slurmtk clear
 + slurmtk delbyname
 + (unfinished) slurmtk oneliner: Create a generic single-core slurm script and submit this to the default queue.
-The qsub script is based on the file named "sbatch1line.template".
+The script is based on the file named "sbatch1line.template".
 Usage:
 ```
 slurmtk oneliner "command and arguments to pass to qsub command"
 ```